 Anomalix starts with business objectives to identify the right strategy and roadmap for your organization with our advisory services.
 We design the right solution for you, which may include

-Role Based Access Control (RBAC), an approach used to reduce manual access distribution across the enterprise and help to enforce the least privilege access required to perform job duties.
-Establishing Joiner, Mover, and Leaver scenarios will reduce risk associated with new hires, inter-company moves, and terminations,improving productivity for both employees and IT professionals.
+Role Based Access Control (RBAC) and Attribute Based Access Control (ABAC) are approaches used to reduce manual access distribution across the enterprise and help to enforce the least privilege access required to perform job duties.
+Establishing user lifecycle event management to handle Joiner, Mover, and Leaver scenarios will reduce risk associated with new hires, inter-company moves, and terminations, improving productivity for both employees and IT professionals.

-Keeping data safe within the company is of paramount importance and Multi-Factor Authentication (MFA) protocols provide additional levels of security.
+Keeping data safe within the company is of paramount importance and capabilities such as Privileged Access Management (PAM) and Multi-Factor Authentication (MFA) protocols provide additional levels of security.
 Using MFA, users are required to provide two or more pieces of evidence (factors) before they are allowed access.
 Today’s MFA protocols are an integral part of an IAM program that enhances data security.

 Data Access Governance

-With the advent of file sharing solutions like SharePoint,it can be difficult to identify specific users or roles who should have access.
-Data Access Governance (DAG) solutions allow SharePoint and similar applications to offer convenience and security to authorized users.
+With the advent of file sharing solutions like SharePoint, it can be difficult to identify specific users or roles who should have access.
+Data Access Governance (DAG) solutions allow SharePoint and similar file sharing and content management applications to offer convenience and security to authorized users.

 Anomalix is a Gartner recognized solutions and services company for Identity and Access Management, protecting and enabling some of the largest brands in the world everyday.
 Learn more about the products and services we offer.

 Understanding the risks associated with the current IAM program will set the stage for a project acceptance.
-Answering the question, “what is the impact of our current IAM system?” will identify gaps.
+Answering the question, “How effective is our current IAM system?” will identify gaps.
 Data leakage and breaches, lost productivity, and decaying customer trust may all be indications of an ineffective IAM program.

 Next, identify stakeholders who have the interest, need, and political capital to support an IAM program.
 Mitigating risk is a frequent reason for improved IAM programs in addition to avoiding costs associated with overtime or lost productivity – two great reasons that will get the attention of those budget authority.